The Bankrate promise

 At Bankrate we strive to help you make smarter financial decisions.
 While we adhere to strict , this post may contain references to products from our partners.
 Here's an explanation for .

-Whether you’re going on vacation and want the freedom of driving around or need a car to drive while yours is in the shop, chances are you’re going to rent a car.
+Whether you’re going on a vacation or road trip and want the freedom and convenience of wheels while exploring or need a car before deciding which one to buy, chances are you’ll rent a car at some point.

-Car rental costs vary greatly depending on several factors like the type of vehicle you rent, which rental car company you use and where you rent the car.
-Understanding how these factors affect the price helps you budget for the expense.
+There were 1.8 million rental cars in service in 2021 and the industry held a market size of $54.2 billion just last year, according to Zippa.
+Costs vary depending on the type of vehicle you rent, which rental car company you use and where you rent the car.
+Understanding how these factors affect the price will help you to budget for the expense.

-When choosing a rental car, the first question renters ask is how much space they need.
-Car rental companies classify their vehicles according to the size.
-Here are the most commonly used categories:
+When choosing a rental car, the first question most renters ask is how much space they need.
+Car rental companies classify their vehicles according to size.

-- Economy cars are usually the least expensive and smallest cars the rental company offers.
+- Economy cars are usually the least expensive and smallest rental companies offer.
 These vehicles have room for one or two people, along with their luggage.

 - Intermediate or compact cars offer more space than economy cars, usually through extra room in the trunk.
-Intermediate cars accommodate up to two adults and two children, along with a minimal amount of luggage.
+Intermediate cars accommodate up to four people and a minimal amount of luggage.